SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 <kbd>![](images/3lab6.png)</kbd>

-5.In the Psql console copy and paste the following to create a report for the top 10 urls in the last 5 minutes.
+5.Open **New Query**, then copy and paste the following to create a report for the top 10 urls in the last 5 minutes.
 If you observe the query uses topn_union_agg to aggregate the minutely topn values over the last 5 minutes.

 ```
 SELECT (topn(topn_agg,10)).item as top_urls from (